machine-detonation/F7DAA0/README.md

 - game dev? maybe?? idk I can't code that well BUT I do have a handful of games I wanna make

+- if I'm already sitting w/ someone interacting with me might be a bit awkward but other than that please talk to me 🙏🙏🙏

 ## BEFORE YOU INTERACT

 I'll come as rude/mean or brutally honest sometimes.